 When I step up to the counter, I stand on the exact spot—marked with a duct-tape X—where the King got his first guitar.
 I feel as if I’m standing at an altar—one framed with traditional hardware displays of pocketknives, spray paint, and superglue.

 Tullos, a Tupelo native, says she became an Elvis fan when she was just 9 years old.
-Now 73, she serves as vice president of the 2,500-member Tupelo Elvis Fan Club.
+She now serves as vice president of the 2,500-member Tupelo Elvis Fan Club.
 “Elvis made me a better person,” she says.
 “He was known for his charismatic performances, but also for his generosity and his kindness to people.”
 Tullos remembers a time in 1975 when a woman stopped to admire Elvis’ limo and he bought her a Cadillac of her own.
 She thinks this random act of generosity can be traced directly to the King’s humble origins in the modest town of Tupelo.
 “He was a kind-hearted person,” Tullos says.
 “He loved giving, not receiving.”